 5. Pre Filter Water Through A Screen, Cheesecloth, Or Other Cloth

-If you don’t want to wait for water to settle out, you can use cheesecloth or a very fine mesh screen to get out larger particles quickly.
+If you don’t want to wait for the water to settle out, you can use cheesecloth or a very fine mesh screen to get out larger particles quickly.
 Cheesecloth can be rinsed out and dried for reuse and has a lot of uses.
-You can even use a piece of standard cloth but try to use light colors that don’t have dyes that can leach out and have to be filter out with your water filter.
-A white cotton t shirt scrap works well.
+You can even use a piece of standard cloth but try to use light colors that don’t have dyes that can reach out and have to filter out with your water filter.
+A white cotton t-shirt scrap works well.

 6. Seek out the clearest and cleanest sources when possible

 If you have water available in several places, check out how clear each one is.
 In some situations, you have to filter whatever you can find but it is well worth it to check out all sources within a reasonable distance of where you are.
 Walking an extra 100 feet each day to get water might make a real difference in the long term.